Opthea Limited (ASX:OPT) is a public biotechnology company listed on the ASX and based in Melbourne Australia.

 Opthea’s extensive intellectual property related to VEGF-C, VEGF-D and VEGFR-3 is held in its 100% owned subsidiary Vegenics Pty Ltd.

-In addition to Opthea’s OPT-302 program for wet AMD, the company also has a number of non-core assets as a result of its historical research and development projects.
+In addition to Opthea’s OPT-302 programs for wet AMD and DME, the company also has a number of non-core assets as a result of its historical research and development projects.
 These non-core programs are housed in a 100% owned subsidiary of Opthea.

 A brief history of Opthea Limited